opulencephp/docs/validation.md

 * `passes($value, array $allValues)`
   * Returns `true` if the rule passes, otherwise `false`

-If you'd like to add a custom rule, you can use `Validator::registerRule()`.
+If you'd like to add a custom rule, you can use `RuleExtensionRegistry::registerRule()`.
 It accepts either:

 * A rule object implementing `IRule`
 * A `callable` with parameters for the field value and an array of all field values